 Discussion

 Results suggested that European Canadians generally demonstrated the typical cueing effect, in which the foreground gaze elicited joint attention to the extent that background gazes were less attended to.
 The surprising lack of cueing effect in the mismatched condition under 600 ms SOA was unexpected and suggests that the background gazes may have interfered with processing the foreground gaze when their gaze directions mismatched.
 Our European Canadians may have broadened their scope of attention to incorporate both foreground and background gaze cues, which would suppress the cueing effect.
-This may be a result of our European Canadians, despite our inclusion criteria, possessing a more broadly interdependent self-construal – and similar to the East Asians in the Cohen, Sasaki, et al. (2017) study – than initially hypothesized.
+This may be a result of our European Canadians, despite our inclusion criteria, possessing a more broadly interdependent self-construal – and similar to the East Asians (Cohen, et al., 2017)– than initially hypothesized.
 Research using other Europeans from the local context (i.e., Toronto) has suggested that non-Western European culture is highly salient within the city, and that even European-descent individuals retain languages and cultural attitudes and beliefs from their own, or their parents’, culture (Lalonde, Cila, Lou, Giguere, 2013).
 Despite our attempts at recruiting European Canadians who were more Canadian-acculturated, some (30.69%) of our European Canadian participants had one parent who was born outside of Canada, which may have had an influence on participants’ own cultural identity.

-Importantly, the European Canadians did not seem to be influenced by the independent and interdependent primes, demonstrated by the lack of interaction from the prime in their reaction times and in their self-construal scores.
+Importantly, the European Canadians did not seem to be influenced by the independent and interdependent primes, demonstrated by the lack of interaction from the prime on cueing effects and self-construal scores.
 One reason why this may be is that independent and interdependent meaning systems that can penetrate the automatic cueing interval may only occur for individuals who have practice shifting between the two meaning systems because it allows for greater accessibility of cognitive processes associated with each meaning system.
 It has been shown that multicultural individuals can and do shift between meaning systems that are associated with their two or more cultural identities in response to specific social domains (e.g., family versus school) or environmental cues (e.g., different languages being spoken) (Hong, Morris, Chiu, & Benet-Martínez, 2000; West, Zhang, Yampolsky, & Sasaki, 2017).
 Specifically, East Asian Canadians may be more practiced at switching between these different frames of the self as demanded by the two vastly different cultural contexts they occupy – so the primes may successfully shift their self-construal and affect subsequent cognitive processes – whereas our European Canadians may not shift between different frames of the self as frequently, nor would they consider it necessary when living in the local context.

 Study 2

 In Study 2, we pre-registered (https://osf.io/yzvmt/) identical analyses from Study 1 to test bicultural East Asian Canadians.
 We hypothesized that under matching conditions, there would be the typical cueing effect occurring at 200 ms and 600 ms SOA, and priming would not have an effect.
-Under mismatching conditions, however, the primes would penetrate the automatic cueing interval for East Asian Canadians, who would have higher familiarity with shifting between 2 different cultural meaning systems associated with independence (Canadian culture) and interdependence (East Asian culture).
+Under mismatching conditions, however, representations activated by the primes would penetrate mechanisms of social attention in the automatic cueing interval for East Asian Canadians, who would have higher familiarity with shifting between 2 different cultural meaning systems associated with independence (Canadian culture) and interdependence (East Asian culture).
 Under mismatching conditions, then, the independent prime would narrow the scope of attention so that the foreground gaze would elicit cueing effects in the automatic cueing interval (200 ms and 600 ms SOA).
 The interdependent prime, conversely, would broaden the scope of attention so that the background gaze cues would inhibit cueing effects in the automatic cueing interval, but whether it would happen earlier (i.e., 200 ms SOA) or later (i.e., 600 ms SOA) in the automatic cueing interval was unknown.

 Methods